Social Media and Blog Guidelines

 The following social media and blogging guidelines will help ensure the best experience for our various online audiences, as well compliance with College rules and federal laws.

-If you have any questions, please contact Emmanuel Marketing.
+If you have any questions, please contact the Office of Marketing Communications.

 Social Media Guidelines